stackbit-projects/modern-europa-0f24e/src/pages/index.md

     image_alt: App preview
     title: A  Wema  Headline
     content: >
+      Everyone should try it!!!

-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
-That's why I everyone should try it.
+      This is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
     actions:
       - label: Learn More
         url: /features